OUR ADOPTABLE PETS:

 OUR APPLICATION AND ADOPTION PROCESS:

 Our adoption events are held every Saturday in our thrift store from 1:00pm to 4:00pm.
 You must complete your adoption application prior to our adoption event (preferably 2-5 days in advance) so that our volunteers have time to screen and contact potential adopters.
+Applications submitted late in the week (typically Friday or Saturday) may not be processed until the following week.
+Applications submitted throughout the week will be processed and, if you are selected for a meet, we will contact you before the next scheduled adoption event.
 Please be sure you complete your adoption application as thoroughly as possible in order for us to make the best assessment possible.

 Our adoption applications can be found under our Adoption Center tab, as well as all of our current adoptable pets.
 Before applying to adopt, please review our Adoption Contract (click here for cats).

 All applications are reviewed in the order they are received and qualifications are based on best fit for each individual pet.
-Please thoroughly read the pet’s bio that you are interested in, and take note of any specific requirements listed to adopt, before applying to adopt.
-Our application now has a “save and continue later” feature.
-Please take advantage of this feature to gather all of the content needed for the application.
-Our goal is to fit every pet to the perfect home to fit their needs and personality.
+Please thoroughly read the pet’s bio that you are interested in, and take note of any specific requirements listed to adopt, such as our Adoption Radius and Fenced Yard Requirements, before applying to adopt.
+Our application now has a “save and continue later” feature if you need to gather more information.
+Some of the things you will need for the application are; names and phone numbers of any vets you have used, employment information, driver’s license numbers, photos of your yard, any trainers you may have used, and 2 personal references with phone numbers.
+Please take advantage of the save and continue feature if you need to gather more information needed for the application.
+Our goal is to fit every pet to the perfect home to fit their needs and personality, so all information requested in the application should be completed thoroughly for us to make this assessment.

 Because we receive so many applications on a daily basis, our volunteers may not have the time to notify everyone who applied of the status of their application.
-We will be happy to provide an update to you if you email us and ask.
+We will be happy to provide an update to you if you email us and ask, but please do not call our Thrift Store for updates.
+Our rescue volunteers cannot be reached at our Thrift Store.
 Otherwise, one of our volunteers will contact you if you are selected for a meet with the adoptable pet.
 We will contact you before the next scheduled adoption event.
+Please do not complete your application if you are not ready to adopt, we will not hold an adoptable dog.
 Final approval is always made in person at your scheduled meet.
 If you have submitted an application to us, please be sure to check your email regularly, as well as your spam folder, for further communications from us.

 Please be sure to complete the application honestly, and as thoroughly as possible.
 There is a portion that asks for your current vet, their phone number, and the name the records are under.
 Please complete this portion accurately.
 If you do not have a current vet, please complete the previous vets portion on the application (unless you have no prior pets or vet).
 This is a very important part of our screening process.
 If we cannot get vet information, we will move on to the next applicant.
 Our volunteers spend hours on end processing applications to find the very best homes for the pets we rescue, we do not have time to contact everyone who does not complete their applications properly.